U.S. Chamber urges Congress to avert rail strike, extend Boeing 737 MAX deadline | Business

 U.S. Chamber urges Congress to avert rail strike, extend Boeing 737 MAX deadline

-The U.S. Chamber of Commerce on Tuesday urged Congress to take action on a number of issues before ending work for the year, including preventing a potential rail strike and extending a deadline for the Boeing 737 MAX 7 and 10 to get certified.
+The U.S. Congress should prevent a potential rail strike and extend a Boeing 737 MAX 7 and 10 certification deadline before lawmakers end work for the year, the U.S. Chamber of Commerce urged on Tuesday.

-The largest U.S. business group noted that three rail unions have rejected a rail contract.
-"A rail strike would be catastrophic for our economy, costing $2 billion per day and imposing enormous challenges to businesses, local communities, and commuters," the Chamber letter said.
+The U.S. Congress should prevent a potential rail strike and extend a Boeing 737 MAX 7 and 10 certification deadline before lawmakers end work for the year, the U.S. Chamber of Commerce urged on Tuesday.
+The largest U.S. business group noted that three rail unions have rejected a rail contract since October, and warned in a letter that a strike would be catastrophic for the economy, costing $2 billion per day.

-The Chamber also backed Boeing efforts to seek a waiver of a December deadline imposing a new safety standard for modern cockpit alerts for the MAX 7 and MAX 10.
+The International Brotherhood of Boilermakers (IBB), which represents about 300 rail employees, rejected an agreement on Monday.
+Railroads and unions have agreed to extend a potential strike deadline until at least Dec.
+4. The Chamber also backed Boeing efforts to waive a December deadline imposing a new safety standard for modern cockpit alerts for the MAX 7 and MAX 10.

+The Chamber said Congress should extend the certification deadline until September 2024 at the earliest.
+Boeing Chief Executive Dave Calhoun said last month he is confident the planemaker will get an extension from the U.S. Congress.
+Boeing has gotten support from major carriers like United Airlines and Delta Air Lines that have ordered MAX 10 airplanes and some pilots unions.

+Last month, Republican Senator Roger Wicker unsuccessfully sought to include an extension to September 2024 to a defense bill.
+Republican Representative Sam Graves, who is expected to be the next chair of the House Transportation and Infrastructure Committee, told Reuters last week he supports the extension.
+It is not clear if Congressional Democrats will back an extension.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)